CLSherrod/clsherrod.github.io/_posts/2023-12-27-resonance-of-new-beginnings.md

 date: 2023-12-27
 published: true
 categories:
   - Poems
 tags:
   - celebration
-- lyric poem
+  - lyric-poem
 permalink: /resonance-of-new-beginnings/
 excerpt: A Slam Poem for Family and Friends in the Year Ahead.
 ---